vukics/cppqed/doc/quantumtrajectory.rst

   #.
 The rates (probabilities per unit time) corresponding to all jump operators are calculated.
 If some rates are found negative ("special jump", cf. explanation at :func:`~structure::Liouvillean::probabilities`), then :math:`J_\text{at}\ket\Psi` is calculated (and tabulated) instead, and the probability is calculated as :math:`\delta r_\text{at}=\norm{J_\text{at}\ket\Psi}^2`.

   #.
 First, it is verified whether the total jump probability is not too big.
-Cf. also the discussion at :ref:`MCWF_method_adaptive`.
 This is performed on two levels:

     a.
 The total jump rate :math:`\delta r` is calculated.